sookburt/fakelandia_website_project/Docs/DesignDecisions.md

 ## Next
 [] Add validation to the form
-[] Disable the submit button until the misdemeanour is selected.
+[] Disable the submit button until the misdemeanour is selected [] Add a test that the button is disabled before and enabled after a misdemeanour is selected.
-[] Reset the form after submission
+[] Reset the form after submission (set the state to be blank I assume...)
 [] Validate the HTML for accessbility
 [] Revisit the CSS to make it look and work better for mobile and... well anything...